elithrar/admission-control/README.md

 ## License

 Apache 2.0 licensed.
+Copyright Google, LLC (2019).
 See the LICENSE file for details.